 If you have a Medigap policy, in most cases drug coverage under Medigap is not as good as coverage under Medicare Part D. If you don’t join a Part D plan when you are first eligible you may have to pay late enrollment penalties if you choose to join later.
 You can’t have Medigap prescription drug coverage and Medicare prescription drug coverage at the same time.

-These many be HMOs, PPOs, private fee-for service, and Medical Savings Account (MSA) plans.
+These may be HMOs, PPOs, private fee-for service, and Medical Savings Account (MSA) plans.

 - If you belong to a Medicare Advantage HMO or PPO, you can only get prescription drug coverage from that plan.
-If you join a Part D plan you will automatically lose your Medicare Advantage HMO or PPO.
+If you join a Part D plan you will automatically be removed from your Medicare Advantage HMO or PPO.

 - If you have a private fee-for-service plan or a Medicare MSA plan that doesn’t offer drug coverage, you may join a Part D plan.